Beethoven (I Love to Listen to)

 Isnt that just marvelous?
 If you know the video for this single that description dovetails electrifyingly with the ridiculous explosion of character in the last quarter of the song.

 One of the aspects of this recording (and presumably not of the song as just a written composition) that I love is its literally schizophrenic second verse, in which the lyric is delivered by two different voicesthe left side being the uptight housewife reading the tawdry romance novel in her own dull voice, the right side being the excessively broadly played dramatization she imagines.
 Its a great effect.
+A more subtle aspect of the original track, cut from this single edit, is its strange, long intro that on first hearing maybe makes you wonder why it was there but actually sets up both the song and the album by introducing a simultaneous robotic beat and a ratcheting-up of tension; in that sense, this version is inherently flawed because the drama just aint there to provide context for the thus-more-baffling weirdness.
+(And that that intros hammering beat consists of a synthesized drum sound coupled with a sample of Lennoxs voice just adds to the uneasing cocktail of it all.)

 This is one of those songs I would dearly love to hear Dave & Annie comment on sometime at decent length, instead of just oh yeah that was a weird one or the general accounts of the recording of the whole Savage album (which are inconsistent as well as spotty).
 That they kicked off that album with this incomparably odd single still surprises me, so I want to know more about how it even happened .